cx-prog-lang/.github/features/gen_struct.md

 Generic structures are not data types on their own.
 Instead, they become actual data types when they are _instantiated_.
 For this reason, a generic struct cannot be used as a data type of global variables (**except the [default value](./auto_default.md)**), function return types, or function argument types (**except the [cleanup function](./obj_dtor.md)**).

+The instantiated generic structures are inserted in the current translation unit, at the closest previous global scope of the instantiation point.

 The default values and the cleanup functions for generic structures are instantiated when the generic structures themselves are instantiated.
 They can also be _specialized_ for specific actual types, in which case those definitions take precedence over those with generic types.
 Specialized definitions may reuse the bodies of generic definitions by specifying `...` for their bodies, in which all generic types are replaced with actual types.

 The concrete types provided to generic structures can be any valid _global_ data types (or any expressions that are resolved to valid _global_ data types) at the time of instantiation.